United States Secret Service

 Salary and Benefits

-As of December 2018, jobs in the Uniformed Division of the United States Secret Service range from $60,000 to $100,000.
-In addition, job pay benefits such as health insurance, vacation, sick pay, and others.
+As of December 2018, jobs in the United States Secret Service Uniformed Division range from $60,000 to $100,000.
+In addition, job pay benefits include health insurance, vacation, and sick pay.
 One-time bonuses may be paid for the completion of certain training and successful completion of exams.
 Most new officers will start on the low end of the pay range.
 Applicants who have higher education and experience may receive higher pay.

 Find a Job at USAJobs.gov

-If you have the required skills, education, and training and you’re ready to start looking for a job, visit USAJobs.gov to get started.
+If you have the required skills, education, and training and are ready to start looking for a job, visit USAJobs.gov to get started.

 In the President’s Secret Service: Behind the Scenes with Agents in the Line of Fire and the Presidents They Protect